WildGenie/MemorySharp-1/README.md

         public static void Attach()
         {
             // This is our custom engine we pass to the window hook class as a ref.
+            // Create the engine.
+There is some default engines and call backs
+            // supplied to look at or use.
             _windowEngine = new HookEngine();
             // 0x500 should be the handle to the window being hooked.
             // Should often just be the MainWindowHandle of the process.